chilcano/how-tos/doc/bitnami_sealed_secrets_on_gke_guide.md

 kustomizeVersion: v4.5.7
 ```

+### 3. Connecting to Kubernetes (GKE)

+> All steps in this **Section 3** only are needed if you want stablish connection to existing Kubernetes Cluster through Google Cloud CLI.
+> Once configured and you are able to use `kubectl` to connect to your K8s instance, then you will have a proper `kubeconfig` file already created automatically in your home directory.
+> This `kubeconfig` file is the only thing you need to use `kubeseal`.

+__Installing to Google Cloud CLI__

 The `kubectl` and other Kubernetes clients require be authenticated against Google Cloud and they can be installed through `gcloud` CLI or using `apt-get`.
 ```sh
 $ gcloud components install gke-gcloud-auth-plugin     ## this cmd didn't work in Ubuntu 22.04